-In this unit students explore the work of drama practitioners and draw on contemporary practice as they devise ensemble performance work.
-Students explore performance styles and associated conventions from a diverse range of contemporary and/or traditional contexts.
+In this unit, students explore the work of a range of drama practitioners and draw on contemporary drama practices as they devise ensemble performance work.
+Students explore performance styles and associated conventions from a diverse range of contemporary and/or historical contexts.
 They work collaboratively to devise, develop and present an ensemble performance.
-They use playmaking techniques to extract dramatic potential from stimulus material, then apply and manipulate conventions, dramatic elements, expressive skills, performance skills and production areas.
-Students devise and shape their work to communicate meaning or to have a specific impact on their audience.
-In addition, students document and evaluate stages involved in the creation, development and presentation of the ensemble performance.
+They use play-making techniques to extract and develop dramatic potential from stimulus material, then apply and manipulate conventions, dramatic elements, expressive skills, performance skills and production areas.
+Throughout the devising process, they experiment with transformation of character, time and place, and application of symbol.
+Students devise and shape their work to communicate meaning and to have a specific impact on their audience.
+They learn about ways to source and use sustainable materials when applying production areas to their ensemble performance.
+In addition, students document and evaluate the play-making techniques applied in the creation, development and presentation of the ensemble performance.
+Students attend, analyse and evaluate a live professional drama performance selected from the prescribed VCE Drama Unit 3 Playlist published annually on the VCAA website.

-Devising and presenting ensemble performance
+Area of Study 1: Devising and presenting ensemble performance

-In this area of study students develop and present a devised ensemble performance.
+In this area of study, students develop and present a devised ensemble performance.
 They examine the work of a range of drama practitioners working in selected performance styles to explore how dramatic work is created.
-They apply their knowledge of ways other drama practitioners work to devise and shape their work to communicate meaning and to have an impact on their audience in specific and intentional ways.
-Students use play-making techniques to extract dramatic potential from the stimulus, and devise and develop characters, story and meaning in the ensemble performance.
+Students work with given stimulus material and guidelines that provide a starting point for the structure of a performance.
+They apply their knowledge of ways in which other drama practitioners work to devise and shape their work to communicate meaning and to have an impact on their audience in specific and intentional ways.
+Students apply play-making techniques to extract dramatic potential from the stimulus, and devise and develop characters, story and meaning in the presentation of the ensemble performance.